Tbenoit4242/phase-1-project/README.md

 -  **Step 2** Fork and clone from github and copy the ssh url git@github.com:Tbenoit4242/phase-1-project.git.
 -  **Step 3** From your terminal enter code . to open visual studio or whatever your using to code and your ready to go!

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.
+Please make sure to update tests as appropriate.

+## License
+MIT